meken/cloud-hackathons/hacks/genmedia-on-gcp/README.md

 ### Description

 First we will create our **protagonist**.
-Using *Imagen* and/or *Nano Banana*, generate a character for your protagonist using your description of them and your brand guidelines.
-Once you have your character generate images that depict the character at different angles (front, side, back, 3/4, etc).
+Using *Imagen* and/or *Nano Banana*, generate a representative image of your protagonist using your description of them and your brand guidelines.
+Once you have your protagonist images, generate more images that depict the protagonist at different angles (front, side, back, 3/4, etc).

-Once you have your protoganist, do the same for the **product**.
+Once you have your protoganist, generate the same set of images for the **product**.

 Next, create images for your **storyboard** visualizing the scenes crafted in the previous challenge.
-Once you've created these images, now place your protagonist in these scenes.
+These storyboard images should contain *accurate* and *consistent* depictions of the product and protagonist when they are shown.

 We also need a **final closing frame** that will inform Veo on how to end the video.
 It should include space for a Cymbal Pod logo and space for the text of the tagline or call to action.

 Finally, use *Imagen* to generate **a logo** for the Cymbal Pod that conveys the brand.

 > [!IMPORTANT]
-> At least your storyboard must be in 16:9 format as we'll use it as reference for the video clips in the next challenge.
+> The storyboard images must be in 16:9 format because we'll use them as references for the video clips we'll create in the next challenge

 Make sure that all of this work is stored in the storage bucket that has been created for you, as we'll use these assets when we compose our final video.

 ### Success Criteria

 - Multiple consistent images are generated that clearly define the **protagonist's appearance** from various angles.
-- Multiple consistent images are generated that clearly define the **product's appearance** from various angles.
+- Multiple consistent images are generated that clearly define the **Cymbal Pod's appearance** from various angles.
 - You have generated **distinct storyboard images** and a **final closing frame image**.
 - The *Cymbal Pod*'s design is *visibly consistent* across all storyboard images.
 - The protagonist's appearance is *visibly consistent* across all storyboard images.
-- The overall aesthetic is *consistent* and conforms to your brand guidelines.
+- The overall aesthetic, mood and color palette is *consistent* and conforms to your brand guidelines.
 - Your coach approves of the visual consistency of your images.
 - The images are stored in the storage bucket that has been provided to you.